Doomlead/skyline-survivors/MISSING_FEATURES.md

    - Power-ups cover lasers, drones, shields, missiles, magnet, speed, overdrive, and fire-rate buffs, but there are no branching upgrade paths, satellite positioning, or shop-based build crafting.

 5. **Missions, Boss Structure, and Progression**
-   - Core loop is a single endless map; there are no district variations (Downtown/Industrial/etc.), challenge missions, boss rush, or endgame enemy-base assault.
+   - Core loop is a single endless map; UI hooks for city selection and mode toggles exist but there are no district variations (Downtown/Industrial/etc.), challenge missions, boss rush, or endgame enemy-base assault.

 6. **UI/UX & Meta Tracking**
    - HUD omits system-layer indicators (flashing threatened nodes, destroyed districts), and there is no meta persistence or cosmetic unlock scaffolding.